 What interest rates do holiday let mortgages have?

 Typically, rates for holiday let properties are similar to buy to let mortgage rates.
 Rates for personal borrowers will likely be slightly cheaper than for Limited Companies.
-However, it’s essential to consider the tax benefits that come with investing through an SPV.
+However, it’s essential to consider the tax benefits of investing through an SPV.
 Please speak to a professional tax advisor before making any property investment decisions.

 Lenders typically set a maximum loan to value (LTV) of 75% for both personal and Limited Company applications.